msavarian/micro-logger-service/README.md

 # micro-logger-service
-MicroService for logging in aspnetcore applications
+MicroService for logging and analysis logs in aspnetcore applications

 ### the project has two solution
 1. an *API (nuget-package)* for send logs to rabbitmq